 Known to some automotive restoration enthusiasts, a fairly new company called Rust Bullet developed and then introduced in 2003 a 1-Part moisture cure polyurethane paint coating to stop rust and corrosion in metal.

-It wasn’t until recently however that Rust Bullet eventually found its way onto the garage floor as a long lasting, tough, and durable garage floor paint.
+It wasn’t until recently though that Rust Bullet eventually found its way onto the garage floor as a long lasting, tough, and durable garage floor paint.
 Here is a quote from them.

 Rust Bullet, with its Superior Patented Technology for rust and corrosion control provides outstanding protection to many surfaces, including concrete.
 Rust Bullet not only improves the appearance of concrete, it provides an impervious shield allowing easy cleanup of oil, grease and chemical spills along with strong protection against impact and abrasives.